Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Once there, it can help you decide the itinerary: it has information about very curious things apart from the official visit, such as the trees of the Trianon and two audio tours for children (they have made an adaptation for the little ones of the visit to the gardens and the musical fountains).

-8. Hop on the Petit Train to tour the gardens
+8. Hop on the Petit Train for a tour of the gardens

 On the Petit Train| ©Pablo C.M